 FPO-Led Small Farm Market Access Models

 As the world’s population increases and the demand for agricultural products rises, small farms have an opportunity to play a big role and reap many benefits, if they are able to join together to form farmer producer organizations (FPOs) to increase their aggregate size.
-TCI is undertaking a two-year study to assess challenges facing FPO…
+TCI is undertaking a study to assess the challenges facing FPO…

 Optimizing Soil Health

 As its population continues to rise, India will need to produce more food with fewer resources.
 Ensuring optimum soil health is a key prerequisite to achieving the necessary level of crop production.
 TCI’s Soil Health Project focuses on soil health enhancement to increase agricultural productivity, reduce malnutrition, and improve the rural environment.

 Access to clean water and sanitation in India continues to be inadequate, resulting in poor health outcomes.
 Despite longstanding efforts by various levels of government to improve the access and affordability of safe drinking water, only 40% of Indians have access to piped water in their homes.
 TCI partners with AguaClara to provide clean drinking water technology for villages in rural India.